chaeMil/oazatv-server/web-project/www/bower_components/video.js/docs/index.md

 ### Getting Started

-* [Setup](./guides/setup.md) - The setup documentation gives a deeper view of the additional methods you can use to trigger the player setup.
+* [Setup](./guides/setup.md) - Check out the [5 second setup](http://videojs.com/#section5) if you're just getting started.
+The setup documentation gives a deeper view of the additional methods you can use to trigger the player setup.

-* [Options](./guides/options.md) - There are a number of options that can be used to change how the player behaves, starting with the HTML5 media options like autoplay and preload, and expanding to Video.js specific options.
+* [Options](./guides/options.md) - There are a number of options that can be used to change how the player behaves, starting with the HTML5 media options like autoplay and preload, and expanding to Video.JS specific options.

 * [Tracks](./guides/tracks.md) - Text Tracks are used to display subtitles and captions, and add a menu for navigating between chapters in a video.